Sustainability

 • Creation of a Sustainability Officer on the SGIM Annual Meeting Program Committee

-• As part of the Marriott initiative to eliminate plastic straws and stirrers from all of its 6,500 hotels and resorts worldwide, the resort provides such options as biodegradable paper straws and sugarcane stirrers
+• As part of the Marriott initiative to eliminate plastic straws and stirrers from all of its 6,500 hotels and resorts worldwide, the hotel provides such options as biodegradable paper straws and sugarcane stirrers.

 What You Can Do